What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Results

 \subsubsection{Impact Of Harm and Difficulty On Differences Between Error Conditions (Interaction Effects)}

-Using a similar LME model, we can assess if difficulty or harm impacted the relationship between error level and outcomes by looking at interaction effects.
-Specifically, we examine if the \emph{differences} found between each error condition are predicted by a scenario's average difficulty or harm.
+Using similar LME models as used to assess the main effect of error conditions, we can assess if difficulty or harm impacted the relationship \emph{between} error level and outcomes by looking at interaction effects.
+Specifically, we examine if the \emph{differences} found between each error condition are predicted by a scenario's average difficulty or harm (for example, for harm, we can modify our formula to look at the interaction between level and harm by looking at the effect of \textit{error\_level * mean\_harm} \cite{barr2013random}).
 In this case, we use the accurate group as a common reference (model intercept) and then compare if the changes of each main outcome from accurate to low and accurate to high vary with respect to difficulty and harm.
+Just as before, separate models were made for each outcome.
 We find significant interaction effects for several of our outcomes, implying that contextual characteristics like harm and difficulty may be moderating how much of an impact an error may have.
 Table \ref{harminteraction} shows interaction effects for harm, and Table \ref{difficultyinteraction} shows interaction effects for difficulty.

-\textbf{Comfort Relying on AV} -- Starting with comfort relying on the AV, we find that scenario difficulty has more of an impact on comfort in the low error condition than in the accurate condition.
+\textbf{Comfort Relying on AV} -- For comfort relying on the AV, we find that scenario difficulty has more of an impact on comfort in the low error condition than in the accurate condition.
 Specifically, when difficulty increased, comfort decreased significantly more in the low condition compared to the accurate condition.
 A similar but opposite effect was found with harm: in the low error condition, comfort increases significantly more with higher harm than in the accurate condition.
 The implication is that comfort judgments may be more sensitive to the difficulty and harm of the scenario when there are some errors (low condition) compared to when there are no errors (accurate).
 We do not see difficulty or harm as more impactful on comfort judgments in the high error condition compared to the accurate condition.
 This implies that these judgments of comfort are likely based on the high magnitude of error (main effect) for the high group, as opposed to being influenced by the difficulty or harm of the driving context (interaction effect) in these cases.

 \textbf{Reliance Decision} -- The case is similar for reliance decision, though the effects are trending towards significance as opposed to being statistically significant.
 We find that scenario difficulty has more of an impact on reliance in the low error condition than it did in the accurate condition.
 Specifically, when difficulty increased, reliance decreased more in the low condition compared to the accurate condition.
 For harm in the low error condition, higher harm increases reliance significantly more than in the accurate condition.
 The implication is that reliance judgments may be more sensitive to the difficulty and harm of the scenario when there are some errors (low condition) compared to when there are no errors (accurate).
 As with comfort, we do not find difficulty or harm as more impactful on reliance in the high error condition compared to the accurate condition.
 This implies that judgments of reliance when errors are high are likely based on the error itself rather than difficulty or harm.